Wooktti/DAQ-SW-for-Gas-Flowmeter/README.md

 ## Hardware Setup

-1. Make sure all of the sensors are connected to DAQ board.
-If you are not sure about the wiring, please contact to relavent PIC.
-2. Remove the one side of jumper wires that are connected to channel A0, A1, and A2 of ADS1115 external ADC module.
-3. Connect red and black aligator clip to 12VDC battery to power on the pressure transducers.
-4. Connect the one side of jumper wires that are connected to channel A0, A1, and A2 of ADS1115.
+1. Wire 4-20mA current signal line from the flowmeter to the DAQ circuit.
+The corresponding ADC channel on ADS1115 is Channel 0.
+2. Connect 24VDC power to the flowmeter.
-5. Connect Teensy 4.1 and a laptop using a USB cable.
+3. Connect Teensy 4.1 and a laptop using a USB cable.
-6. After the experiment, disconnect the jumper wire connected to A0, A1, and A2 of ADS1115, then remove 12VDC battery.